svnesbo/alpide_its_sim/README.md

 # Getting started - Building and running the code {#readme}

-A simple Dataflow SystemC Model of ITS and the Alpide chip
+A simple Dataflow SystemC Model of ITS and the Alpide chip.
+This repo includes the SystemC Alpide module located in source/bench/Alpide, and a standalone simulation program for the Alpide module located in software/alpide_dataflow_sim.

-## Building the project
+## Building the simulation program

-Building the project requires GCC with C++11 support (included from version 4.8.x I think).
+Building the project requires GCC with C++11 support (included from version 4.8), and CMake is used for building.

 ### Required Libraries
-- Requires qmake and boost libraries.
+- Requires Qt5, boost libraries, and obviously SystemC.
 On ubuntu, they can be installed with:

-- qmake:
+- Qt5:
 ```
 sudo apt-get install qt5-default
 ```